arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 # COMP 150 Lab 5 - Arrays, Strings, etc

+Github doesn't support inline latex formulas...
+This [pdf version](./README.pdf) of the instructions will be more readable, the $latex formulas$ will be replaced with actual equations.

 In this lab:

 * What arrays are and how to create, access and edit them.